Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ### Deployment

-The project will be deployed to HEROKU
+The project can be accessed from Git Hub and will be deployed to HEROKU

 ---